 Multiple factors impact how much probate costs.
 The sum of all fees throughout the process is generally between 4% and 7% of the estate’s total value.
 A state’s probate laws dictate these fees, including by setting maximum limits.

 The costs involved in the probate process include:

 Generally speaking, fees are likely to be higher for larger, more complex estates than smaller, simpler estates.

 Probate can be a lengthy and expensive process.
-Here are a few steps you can take to ensure your assets do not require probate:
+Here are a few steps you can take to ensure your assets avoid probate:

 Generally speaking, smaller estates will have a smoother probate process.
 State laws may allow small estates to avoid probate altogether or to opt for a quicker version of the process.
 A larger estate, however, may be a different story.